MasterCard Has Finally Realized That Signatures Are Obsolete and Stupid - Slashdot

 Foreigners visiting the US have to go inside to pay for gas because our gas pumps required the billing ZIP code when paying by credit card.
 So be aware and pick the less sketchy looking places to fill up because you're going to be forced to go inside to pay.

-Re:Must be a US thing (Score:4, Interesting)
+Re:Must be a US thing (Score:5, Interesting)

 Foreigners visiting the US have to go inside to pay for gas because our gas pumps required the billing ZIP code when paying by credit card.
 So be aware and pick the less sketchy looking places to fill up because you're going to be forced to go inside to pay.